 Flower Color

 Daisies and chamomile have different flower colors, which can help you identify them.
-Daisies usually have white petals with a yellow center, although some species may have pink or yellow petals.
-Chamomile flowers, on the other hand, are typically white with a yellow center.
+Daisies usually have white petals with a yellow centre, although some species may have pink or yellow petals.
+Chamomile flowers, on the other hand, are typically white with a yellow centre.
 However, some species of chamomile may have pink or yellow flowers as well.

 Pollen Bud Variations